AtoBrightSide/secure-web-app-flask/readme.md

     - UPLOAD_FOLDER
     - RECAPTCHA_PUBLIC_KEY
     - RECAPTCHA_PRIVATE_KEY
+ - The variables prefixed `ADMIN` are for the moderator, `MAIL` are configurations for email verification, and the last two prefixed with `RECAPTCHA` are for recaptcha purposes.
  - You can set environment variables in two ways;
  - Inside the terminal, as follows